 Today, Dr. Vartanian continues to nurture and holds the EMS community with whom he works very close to him, with Cypress Creek EMS at the forefront.
 Every system he has put in place at Cypress Creek EMS continues to receive his ever-present mentoring and monitoring.

-Dr. Vartanian has been an icon in the EMS community in and around the Houston and Galveston areas for almost twenty years.
+Dr. Vartanian has been an icon in the EMS community in and around the Houston and Galveston areas for more than twenty years.
 As the Medical Director for Cypress Creek EMS he has displayed a level of caring, empathy, leadership and innovation that is unsurpassed in any region within Texas.
-His overwhelming dedication to his community, emergency medicine and pre-hospital care has garnered national attention.
+His overwhelming dedication to his community, emergency medicine and prehospital care has garnered national attention.